Earth, Beloved

 String section (8/8/6/5/4 suggested)

-Note that the audio file supplied here is computer-generated.
+Note that the audio file supplied here is computer-generated, including AI’s uncanny ability to fake the words.
 Nick has access to an archival recording of the premiere that can be used for perusal purposes only.
 Please inquire through his website.

 VSO Music Director Otto Tausk had this to say about the work’s premiere: